ymyex/whatsapp-mcp/README.md

 - **send_message**: Send a WhatsApp message to a specified phone number or group JID
 - **send_file**: Send a file (image, video, raw audio, document) to a specified recipient
 - **send_audio_message**: Send an audio file as a WhatsApp voice message (requires the file to be an .ogg opus file or ffmpeg must be installed)
+- **download_media**: Download media from a WhatsApp message and get the local file path

-### Media Sending Features
+### Media Handling Features

+The MCP server supports both sending and receiving various media types:

+#### Media Sending

-The MCP server supports sending various media types to your WhatsApp contacts:
+You can send various media types to your WhatsApp contacts:

 - **Images, Videos, Documents**: Use the `send_file` tool to share any supported media type.
 - **Voice Messages**: Use the `send_audio_message` tool to send audio files as playable WhatsApp voice messages.
   - For optimal compatibility, audio files should be in `.ogg` Opus format.
   - With FFmpeg installed, the system will automatically convert other audio formats (MP3, WAV, etc.) to the required format.
   - Without FFmpeg, you can still send raw audio files using the `send_file` tool, but they won't appear as playable voice messages.

+#### Media Downloading

+By default, just the metadata of the media is stored in the local database.
+The message will indicate that media was sent.
+To access this media you need to use the download_media tool which takes the `message_id` and `chat_jid` (which are shown when printing messages containing the meda), this downloads the media and then returns the file path which can be then opened or passed to another tool.

 ## Technical Details